DengPingFan/Saliency-Authors/README.md

 2. If you have any relevant scholars to recommend or any suggestions, please feel free to contact us.

-Contributed by Ge-Peng Ji, Deng-Ping Fan.
+Collected by Ge-Peng Ji, Deng-Ping Fan.

-> Note: This repo includes the laboratory studying in visual attention and saliency detection.
-Listed in no particular order
+> Note: Listed in no particular order

 ## Update: 2020-08-19